marcs-feh/marcs-feh/README.md

 I have a personal appreciation for CSP-style concurrency and minimalist software.

-I'm something of a Libre software simp.
 Every software I create as a hobby is Libre, usually under a permissive license.
 The main target of my programs is POSIX systems, however Windows ports are never out of question if they are not super difficult to implement.
-I don't work on proprietary systems unless I'm being paid.
+I don't work on proprietary systems unless paid.

 My most used/loved languages are:
-- C (C17, ANSI C if I *really* have to)

 - Go
 - Lua
+- C
 - Python

 Tools I use: